Los Metálicos: History

 Due to his style Oro was moved away from teaming with Los Metalicos to a singles career, which EMLL replacing him with Bronce (Bronze), a wrestling character patterned on Oro's image, but replacing gold with Bronze.
 Just like the original Platino Bronce was not a member of the Hernández family.
 EMLL put Oro in a storyline feud with veteran wrestler Mano Negra (The Black Hand).
 On May 23, 1993, Oro defeated Mano Negra to win the NWA World Middleweight Championship.
 This was the only singles title Oro held during his career.
 Mano Negra regained the title three weeks later on July 3.
 At some point during 1992 Bronce left EMLL and adopted a new ring persona.
 EMLL drafted a fourth Hernández brother to play the part of Bronce II.
 During the height of their popularity rival promoter Antonio Peña tried to lure the trio to leave EMLL and join Asistencia Asesoría y Administración (AAA) instead, but the move was never made.
 Instead Peña created a similarly themed trio called Las Gemas del Ring ("The Gemstones of the Ring"), consisting of three wrestlers in identical outfits and masks, except for the color of the gemstone they represented (Blue for Diamante, Silver for Brillante and golden for Zafiro).
-On October 26, 1993 Oro died following an in-ring mishap in one of the most infamous incidents in Lucha Libre.
+On October 26, 1993, Oro died following an in-ring mishap in one of the most infamous incidents in Lucha Libre.
 Following the death of the original Oro his brother Ismael Hernández Solís adopted the "Oro" ring character for about a year before retiring.
 Once Ismael Hernández Solís retired Ismael Hernández Islas took over the character, officially billed as Oro III.
 Following the deal of Oro Los Metálicos stopped working as a trio, with most of the members either retiring or adopting a different mask and character, only occasionally working under their Los Metálicos names with the exception of Oro II.
 In 2011 Oro III was introduced to the wrestling world; he later began working for Consejo Mundial de Lucha Libre (CMLL) as Oro, Jr.

 The Hernández wrestling family

-The Hernández family has been in the professional wrestling business for three generations, starting with the brothers collectively known as Los Hermanos Calavera ("The Skull Brothers"), their six sons and one grand son who either is or has been professional wrestlers at some point.
+The Hernández family has been in the professional wrestling business for three generations, starting with the brothers collectively known as Los Hermanos Calavera ("The Skull Brothers"), their six sons and one grandson who either are or have been professional wrestlers at some point.
 Oro, Plata/Oro II, and Plata II are all brothers, and Bronce II is their cousin; all of them sons of Los Hermanos Calavera ("The Skull Brothers").